Fatimatic/Automated-Essay-Scoring-using-Transformer-based-NLP-DeBERTa-v3-/README.md

 ---

 ## 📐 Evaluation Metric
-We used **Mean Column-wise Root Mean Squared Error (MCRMSE)**, which evaluates prediction error independently for each rubric and then averages them.
+I used **Mean Column-wise Root Mean Squared Error (MCRMSE)**, which evaluates prediction error independently for each rubric and then averages them.

 R² was not used due to **low variance in rubric scores**.